b06b01073/perceptual-losses-for-real-time-style-transfer/readme.md

 ## How to Run This Project
 ```
 $ python train.py   # to train the model
-$ python stylization # to get the stylized image from the pretrained model
+$ python stylization.py # to get the stylized image from the pretrained model
 ```

 ## Results